 Salonen & Kuusisto

 Esa-Pekka Salonen returns to the CSO podium for Ravel’s Mother Goose and Stravinsky’s Symphony in Three Movements.
 In between, Finnish violinist Pekka Kuusisto introduces a 2021 concerto by Bryce Dessner.
-The broadcast rounds out with a 1990 recording of Bartók’s Divertimento for String Orchestra led by eighth music director Sir Georg Solti.
+The broadcast rounds out with a 1981 London recording of Bartók’s Concerto for Orchestra led by eighth music director Sir Georg Solti.

 Pekka Kuusisto, violin

 Symphony in Three Movements

 David Afkham returns to the CSO podium to lead Debussy’s La mer and Ravel’s La valse.
 Opening the program is Ravel’s Menuet antique.
 Next, Vadim Gluzman joins in Shostakovich’s Violin Concerto No. 1.
 Plus, Bernard Heitink conducts Webern’s Im Sommerwind.

 Violin Concerto No. 1 in A Minor, Op.
 77